riyagupta0701/TravelGo-Software-Architecture/journals/Riya_Gupta.md

 We had an in-person meeting on Tuesday where we discussed about the POC, cloud services and using Kafka instead for event-driven communication.
 Later in the day, we had a meeting with the TA.
 The outcome of the meeting was positive and we noted down the feedback to work on.

 The following days, I wrote about the functional requirements and the POC in the report.
 I was spent time reading and understanding how to use and implement Kafka.
 We also updated the Roadmap for the full cycle.

+---
+## Week 7

+On Monday, we had an offline meeting where we finalised the report and POC implementation for the Heron release and submitted the documents.
+We created the release on GitLab and then discussed on the last few remaining additions for our report.

+I worked on the system decomposition and updating the C4 section in the report.
+I started on the Peer Review by reading the report the following days.

+We had an in-person meeting on Thursday, to discuss the report and to further expand upon the content for the open source section and finalising on the testing for the POC.
+For the rest of the week, I updated the open source section with the interactive map and its alternatives and went through the peer review report and POC.